 On 8 September 2017, the Group completed the acquisition of Joint Top Investments Limited ("Joint Top") together with its subsidiary, Guangzhou Directel Telecommunications Limited 廣州直通電訊有限公司 ("GZDT") (together with Joint Top, the "Joint Top Group") (the "PRC Acquisition").
 Following the completion, Joint Top became an indirect wholly-owned subsidiary of the Company and thereafter, the Group has been engaging in the provision of telecommunications services and distribution business in Guangdong province in the PRC.
-The goodwill of approximately HK\$28,061,000 arising from the acquisition was attributable to the synergy from the established distribution network and sales channels of GZDT to penetrate into the PRC market through the distribution of the Group's SIM cards.

-Pursuant to the agreement, the consideration for acquiring the entire equity interests in Joint Top, amounting to HK\$50,000,000, comprised cash consideration of HK\$10,000,000 payable immediately and a further contingent amount to be settled in 2021 (if applicable) depending upon the fulfilment of certain pre-determined conditions.
-The contingent consideration was recognised as a financial liability under "Contingent consideration payables" as at 31 December 2019 and 2018.
-The fair value of the contingent consideration payables was approximately HK\$36,127,000 (2018: approximately HK\$33,433,000) as at 31 December 2019.
+Pursuant to the sale and purchase agreement, the consideration for acquiring the entire equity interests in Joint Top, amounting to HK\$50,000,000, comprised cash consideration of HK\$10,000,000 payable immediately and a further contingent amount to be settled in 2021 (if applicable) depending upon the fulfilment of certain pre-determined conditions.